magento/devdocs/_includes/config/config-reference_conf-var-name2.md

 | Custom Admin URL | Advanced > **Admin**  | `<SCOPE>__ADMIN__URL__CUSTOM`  |
 | Custom Admin Path  | Advanced > **Admin** | `<SCOPE>__ADMIN__URL__CUSTOM_PATH` |

-A complete list of values can be found in [Sensitive configuration paths]({{ page.baseurl }}config-guide/prod/config-reference-sens.html).
+A complete list of values can be found in [Sensitive and system-specific configuration paths reference]({{ page.baseurl }}config-guide/prod/config-reference-sens.html).

 ## Examples {#cloud-system-vars-ex}
 This section shows how to find values of some sample variables.